cap-js/docs/node.js/outbox.md

 #### Known Limitations
 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
-- The emitting service must not use user roles and attributes as they are not stored.
+- The service which handles the outboxed event must not use user roles and attributes as they are not stored.
 However, the user id is stored to recreate the correct context.
-- The emitting service must not perform any database modifications, because a global database transaction is used when dispatching the events.
+- The service which handles the outboxed event must not perform any database modifications, because a global database transaction is used when dispatching the events.
+The outbox must only be used for services which communicate with external systems.

 ## In-Memory Outbox